The top 4 ways to get to Thailand with miles and points

 4. Japan Airlines

-The advantage to using Japan Airlines miles to fly to Thailand is that they have a decent number of options and prices when it comes to partner awards, on airlines like Air France and Cathay Pacific.
+The advantage to using Japan Airlines miles to fly to Thailand is that they have a decent number of options and prices when it comes to partner awards on airlines like Air France and Cathay Pacific.

 The disadvantage is that the only major transfer partner to Japan Airlines is Marriott (though, fortunately, it’s easy to earn Marriott points).
-This makes it harder to collect lots of miles when compared to other programs like ANA, that’s a transfer partner with Amex Membership Rewards.
+This makes it harder to collect lots of miles when compared to other programs like ANA, which is a transfer partner with Amex Membership Rewards.
 Japan Airlines’ frequent flyer program is also distance-based, meaning the price of an award ticket will vary depending on your departure and destination cities.

-That said, with multiple partner airlines you’ll have some flexibility when it comes to search and finding award seats.
+That said, with multiple partner airlines you’ll have some flexibility when it comes to searching for and finding award seats.
 For example, you can use Japan Airlines miles to fly from New York to Bangkok on Air France for 47,000 miles in coach and 85,000 miles in Business Class.
 Those are decent award prices seeing that a Business Class ticket on this same route on Air France can easily run upwards of $7,000.

 You can search for award seats either on Japan Airlines’ own website or through the British Airways website.